fishspeech/fishspeech.github.io/index.md

 ## Sundries

-I am working on a zine on Adonis, transmasculine beauty, and roses featuring both my writings and collage art.
+I am working on a zine on Adonis, transmasculine beauty, and roses featuring poetry, prose, and collage art.

-I
+I do [analog photography](https://linhmnguyen34.wixsite.com/home), and I make a solid pourover.